 PEER TUTORING.
-The Student Development Center offers drop-in tutoring free of charge and private tutoring for a minimal fee to all students enrolled at Walla Walla University.
+The Student Development Center offers drop-in tutoring free of charge to current students at Walla Walla University during posted hours.
 Tutoring is offered to students taking classes in the areas of business, mathematics, engineering, languages, science, and writing.
-Tutoring in additional areas is available upon sufficient demand.
 The writing center helps students with papers assigned for any class.
-Learning style assessments are administered by trained professionals upon request.